Marcin-Blazowski/k8s-hardway-azure/docs/02-compute-resources.md

 - Set your VM sizes.
 I do recommend "Standard_B1ms" for master nodes and "Standard_B1s" for workers and loadbalancer.
 If you use Azure free account you will have to select smallest supported by your subscription (B sizes were not supported by my free account).

+- Click "Review + Create" and then "Create".

 ## Compute Resources

 The deployment should create what is described below: